-Once you’ve done those two things, click the blue Save + Continue button at the bottom.
+Select the Save + Continue button at the bottom.

 You will need to attach or authorize the Gmail account.
-Press Connect an Account and connect your Gmail account.
-It will ask you for permission to access your Gmail account; go ahead and click Allow.
+Select Connect an Account and connect your Gmail account.
+It will ask you for permission to access your Gmail account; select Allow.

-Once you’ve connected your account, press the blue Save + Continue button.
+Once you have connected your account, press the Save + Continue button.

 It will then let you select or filter down specifics.
 If you have different reports coming in to this same email and will have multiple Zaps, you will need to be specific about your details.

 You can use Labels or String search.
 We prefer string search.
 For example,

 subject:weeklyreportclient.
 You can edit this string to match the subject line or email your report comes from.
 That way you can make multiple zaps for